 Where to place your COVID-19 hub

 We suggest placing your COVID-19 hub higher up in your site structure.
 This is an easy way to help users find it in Google.
 You may also want to consider deleting some of your old, less relevant content in order to make room for your hub, or at least moving this content deeper into the site architecture.

 3. Write COVID-centered content

 When it comes to writing content for your hub, you need to take the following tips into consideration:

 With the Coronavirus situation rapidly changing, you’re likely struggling to keep up in creating this content.
 Keep in mind that regardless of your quick turnaround, your quality should not suffer as a result.
 As a matter of fact, it’s now more important than ever to create your highest quality content to date.

-For example, Popeyes recently created this incredibly moving commercial that left Louisiana residents with tears in their eyes.
+For example, Popeyes recently created this incredibly moving commercial that left Louisiana residents with tears in their eyes for their content strategy during COVID-19.
 New Orleans has been hit particularly hard during the pandemic, and Popeyes decided to give back to its founding city.
 Check out the video below for inspiration.